 If you are traveling from Tangier to Marrakech and you want to take the overnight train (departing Tangier at 21.05) you will just have to hope the couchettes are not fully booked.
 If they are fully booked, don't panic, there's nearly always a seat available in second class so you won't have to stay overnight in Tangier if you don't want to.

 Some hotel owners may be nice enough to book your couchette in advance and the ONCF (railway) company will have your tickets at the station.
 This is quite a hassle for the hotel owner however and a financial risk (if you don't show up).
 But if you are very stressed about this leg of your journey, e-mail your hotel owner in Marrakech and see what they can do.
 More about night trains in Morocco.

 First Class or Second?The trains in Morocco are divided into compartments, in first class there are 6 people to a compartment, in second class there are 8 people per compartment.
 If you're booking first class you can get an actual seat reservation, which is nice if you want a window seat since the landscape is wonderful.
 Otherwise it's first come, first serve but the trains are rarely packed out so you'll always be quite comfortable.
 The price difference is usually no more than USD15 between the two classes.

-How long is the Train Ride From ....You can check schedules "horaires" on the ONCF web site, but here are some sample journey times.
-If the ONCF site is down, or you have difficulty reading French, e-mail me and I'll try and help you out with information since I have a copy of the schedule.
+Quick Overview - How long is the Train Ride From ....You can check schedules "horaires" by clicking the links above, or on the ONCF web site, but here are some sample journey times.

 - From Marrakech to Casablanca -- 3 hours